-If both horses finish in the money then the higher payout will be applied.
-For combination payout purposes, with a Trifecta the fourth spot finisher will me marked as 3rd, and for Superfecta the 5th spot finisher will be marked as 4th.
+For clarification regarding how coupled runners appear in standings, please note that if both couple runners finish in the money-- in a Trifecta wager, the 4th spot finisher will be marked as 3rd.
+Whereas for a Superfecta wager the 5th spot finisher will be marked as 4th.

 In French racing coupled runners are connected by letter, not number.
 For example, instead of a 1 and 1A, there could be a 7A and 9A.
 A second set of coupled runners would end with a B. They can be different places in the card like 8a/12a or 4b/9b.